juliastgermain/ML_for_KRAS_G12D_Inhibitors/README.md

 Run the files in the folder 'Extract_features'.
 This code generates the features for each of the dataset.
 The ouput is a csv file that looks like this '<molecule>_training.csv'.
 The three outputs are all stored in the Raw_files folder.

-To produce the list of top 10 molecules per model for each dataset, here is how to:
+To produce the list of top 10 molecules per model for each dataset, here is how it is setup:
 The NN folder contains the files to run a prediction with the Neural Network for the respective datasets.
 The RF folder contains separate files for training + testing and prediction with the Random Forest for the respective datasets.
 Each prediction file will output a csv file with the top 10 molecules with the highest pIC50 value.